-Gafacci has steadily built up an impressive production catalog over the past 9 years and is currently a key part of the Electronic dance duo Jowaa.
+Gafacci has steadily built up an impressive production catalog over the past 9 years and is currently a key part of the Electronic project Jowaa.
 He gave us an interesting insight into his early beginnings, influences and current sound.

 How did you get into music production?

 My dad is a musician so I pretty much grew up around music.
 However it wasn’t something I aspired to do.
 I always wanted to be a painter, graphic designer or basically something that involved fine art but in 2008, I decided to put school on hold to figure out what I really wanted to do with my life.
 I was going through a somewhat directionless phase, was pretty bored with life and realized I wasn’t nurturing any skill I could look back and be proud of.
 Then I saw a friend of mine called Smoque play around with Fruity Loops and got intrigued.
 I asked him if I could have the setup file and he gave it to me but I forgot to ask him how to use it LOL.

 Youtube is my main chick!
 I am naturally a very curious person and also a fast learner.
 Every night I would get on youtube and watch tutorials by a kid named Almane Lo.
 Everything about the process of making beats was so fascinating to me and I realized then that I would love to take this as more than a hobby.